 I've spent most of my career working in startup and growth-stage companies.
 I founded and led my own startup for over a decade, and spent another decade helping to lead another venture to a successful exit.

-I offer software ventures a wealth of experience in every facet of their business, especially: product management, product marketing, partnerships, pricing, pre-sales, culture, and exit planning.
+I offer software ventures a wealth of experience in every facet of their business, especially: leadership, product management and marketing, partnerships, pricing, pre-sales, culture, and exit planning.

 BPM / Digital Process Automation

 In the course of building a business process management platform, expanding its market, and communicating and delivering on its value proposition, I became a thought leader in that space.
 I was pleased to play a key role in landing our product on the Gartner MQ for several consecutive years.
 I also spoke at a number of conferences, led workshops, and participated on panels.
 I worked directly with our largest customers on their most complex business challenges, and was the go-to executive for configuring and pricing solutions for those customers.